ubports/ubports-pdk/README.md

 - `ubuntu-touch-pdk pull`: Download the freshest development image (based on focal)
 - `ubuntu-touch-pdk run`: Run the development VM instance

+Changes within a VM are persistent until you run the `pull` command again.
+You can have separate VMs by adding `--name=my_custom_vm` to the `pull` and `run` commands.

 For more options, please run the command with the `-h` flag.

 ## Tutorial: Fetching package sources